A lot of significant events happened in 2010.

 Web page design should focus on user experience and functionality.
 Every element you include must add to your conversion goal and serve an individual purpose.

 Think your visitors prefer a visual experience?
 Use card-based design.
 Have a rather complicated offer to promote?
 Use a long scrolling page to explain every little detail to persuade visitors to convert on your goal.

 Which design trend do you think fits your web pages the most?
 Please comment below and let us know.

-Haven’t started creating landing pages yet?
-Design high quality landing pages with Instapage and enjoy 100% customization today.
+Haven’t started creating post-click landing pages yet?
+Design high quality post-click landing pages, sign up for an Enterprise demo today.